 Jesse LeRoy Brown: Navy Pilot

-Like Bessie Coleman, Jesse LeRoy Brown was born into very modest circumstances.
+Like Coleman, Jesse LeRoy Brown was born into very modest circumstances.
 Born a few months after Coleman’s last flight, Brown was raised in different parts of Mississippi, depending on where his father secured employment.
-Like Coleman, Brown was a determined young person, and he excelled in his schoolwork, graduating from his high school with honors.
+Brown was a determined young person, and he excelled in his schoolwork, graduating from his high school with honors.
 The flying bug caught him early; at the age of six, his father took him to an air show, and it determined the course of his life.
-He read about aviation constantly and learned that black pilots did indeed exist (one of the pilots he learned about was Bessie Coleman).
-At that point, no African-American pilots had yet been admitted to the U.S. military, and the brash young Brown even wrote a letter to President Roosevelt to question this state of affairs.
+He read about aviation constantly and learned that black pilots did indeed exist (one of the pilots he learned about was Coleman).
+At that point, no African American pilots had yet been admitted to the U.S. military, and the brash young Brown even wrote a letter to President Franklin D. Roosevelt to question this state of affairs.

 Brown applied to an integrated college, Ohio State, and supported himself in his studies by working several part-time jobs.
 In 1945, he learned that the U.S. Navy was recruiting pilots, and he applied.
 Despite meeting resistance because of his race, Brown was admitted to the program because his entrance exams were of such high quality.
 In 1947, he completed three phases of naval officer training in Illinois, Iowa, and Florida, including advanced flight training.
 Soon he was skilled at flying fighter aircraft, and in 1948, he received his Naval Aviator Badge.
 He received his navy commission and became an officer in 1949.
 The newspapers paid attention to Brown’s progress, and his status as a commissioned naval officer made him a symbol of black achievement in black and white publications alike (he would be profiled in both The Chicago Defender and Life).